thefireflytech/filament-blog/README.md

 ## What if you have already a User model?
 - If you already have a User model, you can modify the `filamentblog.php` config file to use your User model.
-- Make sure the name column is the user's name column.
+- Make sure the name column is the user's `name` column.
-- If you have already `profile_photo_path` column in your User model, you can set it to `false` in the `filamentblog.php` config file.
+- If you have already `avatar` column in your User model, you can set it in the `filamentblog.php` config file in `user.columns.avatar` key.
-- If you want to change foreign_key column name, you can modify the `filamentblog.php` config file.
+- If you want to change `foreign_key` column name, you can modify the `filamentblog.php` config file.

 ### Migrate the database
 After modifying the `filamentblog.php` config file, you can run the migration by running the following command: